|The Board of Directors ("Board")

 The Board adopts an open policy in respect of its relationship with shareholders and investors.

 a) Effectively communicating with shareholders and investors by prompt release of announcements on important matters such as the timely release of quarterly financial results, annual reports, corporate governance reports and various announcements in accordance to the Listing Requirements.

 b) Providing access to information of the company and its activities via its website www.master.net.my

 c) Encouraging active shareholders participation at its Annual General Meetings and any other extraordinary general meetings.
 Shareholders shall be given sufficient notice and time to consider the resolutions that will be discussed and decided at the general meeting.

 d) Annual General Meetings also provides an opportunity for communication and dialogue with shareholders to foster investor relations.
 As such all Directors should attend the General Meetings of the Company to provide opportunity for the shareholders to engage directly.

-a) Formulating the Sustainability Policy and the framework for sustainable and responsible operations, activities and practices in the Group
+a) Formulating the Risk Management and Sustainability Policy and the framework for sustainable and responsible operations, activities and practices in the Group

-b) Ensuring organisation of Group's total business operations responsibly taking into account Business Sustainability (economic and financial matters), Environmental Sustainability as well as Social Responsibility.
+b) Ensuring organisation of Group's total business operate responsibly taking into account Business Sustainability (economic and financial matters), Environmental Sustainability as well as Social Responsibility.

 c) Commits to Sustainability Reporting to meet stakeholders' values and expectation as it believes that in doing business, greater attention given to how business impact the economy, environment and social ("EES") risk and opportunities alongside financial implications is being seen as a sound business model that supports business continuity to generate long terms benefits.